House Republicans express concern over party infighting, but not the Islamophobic rhetoric that set it off

 Rep. Nicole Malliotakis (R-N.Y.), who defeated a Democrat last year to win a district that included Staten Island and part of Brooklyn, said the party needs to stay focused on issues related to infrastructure spending, the economy and policing.
 She said moderate Republicans would not be pushing McCarthy to speak out against Boebert and Greene’s behavior more forcefully.

-“I think he’s given the right message: Stay united — this fight is against them,” Malliotakis said referring to Democrats.
+“I think he’s given the right message: Stay united — this fight is against them,” Malliotakis said referring to Democrats

 Mace, however, said it’s a mistake for the party not to call out incendiary or bigoted comments — regardless of who is making them.